clydemcqueen/orca2/orca_base/README.md

 and strafe, and attenuate them equally and add them in.
 If velocities are low relative to thruster power this is moot.

-Orca doesn’t completely ignore the roll and pitch estimate: they are used to compute a ‘stability’ value, and this value is used to attenuate all 6 thrust efforts.
-If stability falls below a certain threshold the control loop disarms the AUV altogether.

 ## Sensor rates and the control loop

 When we fuse sensors we combine the rates of all of the sensors.
-Orca currently has one camera running at 30fps, but the plan is to have two 30 fps cameras (forward and down), one barometer and one IMU.
+Orca currently has one camera running at 30fps, but the plan is to have at least two 30 fps cameras (forward and down), one barometer and one IMU.
 This will result in nominal sensor rates of 30 + 30 + 10 + 100 = 170Hz.
 The actual sensor rate may vary: odometry may be lost on one or both cameras,